mvolkmann/blog/src/python/jupyter.md

 At last check there were 15 themes that include "solarized dark" and "solarized light".

+When editing Markdown files, to see a preview right-click and select "Show Markdown Preview".
+This opens a new tab for the preview to the right of the Markdown tab.

 ## Jupyter Notebooks

 To create a notebook, click the commands icon in the left sidebar